urbanjost/M_orderpack/README.md

 ![ORDERPACK](docs/images/orderpack.gif)
 ## Name
-   orderpack(3f) - general and specialized ranking and sorting routines (LICENSE:CC0-1.0)
+   **orderpack**(3f) - general and specialized ranking and sorting routines (LICENSE:CC0-1.0)

 ## Description

 This repository is a derivative of ORDERPACK 2.0 from Michel Olagnon that additionally

- - supports CHARACTER variables as well as numeric variables on many (but not all) of the procedures.
+ - supports CHARACTER variables as well as numeric variables on many of the procedures.
- - has been restructured so as to be useable as an fpm(1) package
+ - has been restructured so as to be useable as an fpm(1) package.
- - is placed in a git(1) repository for version control
+ - is placed in a git(1) repository for version control.
- - had man-pages and working demonstration programs of each procedure added
+ - had man-pages and working demonstration programs of each procedure added.
- - has a growing set of unit tests.
+ - contains a growing set of unit tests.

 Like the original, ORDERPACK 2.1 provides Fortran procedures for General and Specialized Ranking and Sorting Routines.
 It includes Fortran 90